Cigarette filter: Waste

 Many governments and local authorities have imposed stiff penalties for littering of cigarette filters; for example Washington State imposes a penalty of $1,025 for littering cigarette filters.
 Another option is developing better biodegradable filters.
 Much of this work relies heavily on the research about the secondary mechanism for photodegradation.
 However, making a product biodegradable means making it vulnerable to humidity and heat, which does not suit filters made for hot and humid smoke.
 The next option is using cigarette packs with a compartment for discarded cigarette butts, implementing monetary deposits on filters, increasing the availability of cigarette receptacles, and expanding public education.
 Others have suggested banning the sale of filtered cigarettes altogether on the basis of their adverse environmental impact.

 Recent research has been put into finding ways to use the filter waste in order to develop other products.
 One research group in South Korea have developed a one-step process that converts the cellulose acetate in discarded cigarette filters into a high-performing supercapacitor electrode material.
-These materials have demonstrated superior performance as compared to commercially available carbon, graphene and carbon nano tubes.
+These materials have demonstrated superior performance as compared to commercially available carbon, graphene and carbon nanotubes.

 Another group of researchers has proposed adding tablets of food grade acid inside the filters.
-Once wet enough the tablets would release acid that accelerates degradation to around two weeks, instead of using cellulose triacetate and besides of cigarette smoke being quite acidic.
+Once wet enough the tablets would release acid that accelerates degradation to around two weeks, instead of using cellulose triacetate, besides which cigarette smoke is quite acidic.

+Some jurisdictions have introduced extended producer responsibility (EPR) requirements specifically for tobacco products with filters and filters sold for use with tobacco products aiming to reduce cigarette-butt littering and finance costs of collection and cleanup.

+Some birds collect and add cigarette butts to their nests.

+It has been shown to reduce the number of parasites and improve the health of the nestlings.